 Other common migraine triggers include:

-In the event you live with migraine headaches, avoiding triggers may help you reduce the number of episodes you will need to endure.
+If you live with migraine headaches, avoiding triggers may help you reduce the number of episodes you will need to endure.

 As an individual suffering from headaches and migraines, you are not alone.
 A large percentage of people often describe feeling symptoms associated with some form of head pain.
 While some might be occasional and dull and others may be more frequent and throbbing, headaches or migraine pain can be debilitating, especially depending on the type of injury or condition causing the symptoms.
-There are various ways to treat head pain but prevention can be one of the best ways to prevent headaches and migraines.
+There are various ways to treat head pain, but prevention can be one of the best ways to prevent headaches and migraines.

 Risk facets that will be engaged in headache onset or irritate cervicogenic headaches include: